-Hayden Campground – 50 sites, basic and electric, 1 tipi, showers & laundry, Reservations
+- Hayden Campground – 50 sites, basic and electric, 1 tipi, showers & laundry.

 Dinosaur National Monument – The dinosaur fossils are on the Utah side near Vernal, and the Colorado portion consists of a scenic auto tour (Harpers Corner Rd) to an overlook of the Yampa and Green Rivers.
 The biggest and easiest-to-access campground is Green River near the Utah Visitor Center.
 There’s also some camping southeast of Dinosaur in Rangely, CO.
 Dinosaur itself is a tiny town with a place or 2 to eat, and a gas station.

-Gates Of Lodore – CO, secluded campground on north tip of DNM, (closest to Craig), 17 sites, basic, non-reservable
+- Gates Of Lodore – CO, secluded campground on the north tip of DNM, (closest to Craig), 17 sites, basic, non-reservable

 Rangely – The largest CO town around Dinosaur, 18 miles southeast on Hwy 64.
 Rangely has a rich oil mining history, and the largest oil field in the Rockies is near town.
 There are several places to eat and shop in town.

-Rangely Camper Park – walking distance from main street with volleyball, horseshoes and fishing ponds.
+- Rangely Camper Park – walking distance from the main street with volleyball, horseshoes, and fishing ponds.
 24 sites, showers, non-reservable

 Camping in South Central Colorado

-Campgrounds – 51 full hookup sites, 10 walk-in tent sites, Reservations
+- Campgrounds – 51 full hookup sites, 10 walk-in tent sites.

-Eleven Mile State Park – An 11 mile long lake, open to motor boats, sailboats, canoes, but no water/body contact sports like jet skiing skiing or swimming.
-All campsites are within walking distance to the lake.
+Eleven Mile State Park – An 11-mile long lake, open to motorboats, sailboats, canoes, but no water/body contact sports like jet skiing or swimming.
+All campsites are within walking distance of the lake.
 Boat rentals are available at the lake and also next door at Spinney Mountain Reservoir, another state park open for day use.

 Royal Gorge – This natural landmark is impressive, and so is the bridge across it.
-The Arkansas River created this canyon which is famous for its whitewater rafting and narrow gauge train.
-The park also features same amusement rides, like a Royal Rush Skycoaster and Soaring Eagle Zipline.
-There are a half dozen primitive campsites at the park, and a lot of private run campgrounds in the Cañon City area.
+The Arkansas River created this canyon which is famous for its whitewater rafting and narrow-gauge train.
+The park also features the same amusement rides, like a Royal Rush Skycoaster and Soaring Eagle Zipline.
+There are a half dozen primitive campsites at the park and a lot of private-run campgrounds in the Cañon City area.

 Lake Pueblo State Park – The Arkansas River flows into Lake Pueblo just west of the city.
 This 10,000-acre park makes a great base for exploring South-Central Colorado, including the Pueblo Zoo and Cañon City.
 Boat rentals are available at the 2 marinas.

-Campgrounds – around the lake, 400 sites, basic & electric, year round, showers & laundry, Reservations
+- Campgrounds – around the lake, 400 sites, basic & electric, year-round, showers & laundry.

 Pueblo Mountain Park – 25 miles southwest of Pueblo on Hwy 78, lies this 611-acre mountain park.
 Lake Isabel provides fishing opportunities.

-Davenport CG – One of the first forest service campground rebuilt in 2010 to model the original 1920’s design.
+- Davenport CG – One of the first forest service campgrounds rebuilt in 2010 to model the original 1920’s design.
 12 sites, basic, tent only, Reservations

-Mingus Ranch – 1 cabin for rent near park, built in 1908, electric, Reservations
+- Mingus Ranch – 1 cabin for rent near the park, built in 1908, electric, Reservations

-Lake Isabel Cabin – 1 cabin for rent by lake, electric, Reservations
+- Lake Isabel Cabin – 1 cabin for rent by the lake, electric, Reservations

-Campgrounds – 88 sites, 44 are non-reservable, 3 group sites, Reservations
+- Campgrounds – 88 sites, 44 are non-reservable, 3 group sites are reservable.

-Great Sand Dunes Oasis CG – private run campground just before the entrance of the park.
-20 RV sites, tent site, group sites, Reservations
+- Great Sand Dunes Oasis CG – private run campground just before the entrance of the park.
+20 RV sites, tent site, group sites.

-Zepata Falls (shown) – A cool little waterfall and campground located a few miles south of the Sand Dunes.
-The road up to Zepata Falls is a bit rough, but most 2WD cars with good clearnce should be fine.
+Zapata Falls (shown) – A cool little waterfall and campground located a few miles south of the Sand Dunes.
+The road up to Zapata Falls is a bit rough, but most 2WD cars with good clearance should be fine.